VinzenzMaennig/Simple-Bookmarklets-with-JavaScript/README.md

 This will open a navigation from the Time Square to the White House by car in Google Maps.
 ## Bookmark and bookmarklet list
 In this list bookmarks and bookmarklets I use are stored.
 Just copy the code into the URL field of the bookmark and choose a keyword of your liking, and you are ready to go!
 Below the URL/Code the usage is described.
 Remember to omit the quotation marks!
+You may also download the *bookmarks.html* file and import all my current macros at once.

 ### Youtube
 `https://www.youtube.com/results?search_query=%s`